It4innovations/hyperqueue/docs/deployment/worker.md

 * **Stopped** Worker was [stopped](#stopping-worker).
 * **Idle timeout** Worker was terminated due to [Idle timeout](#idle-timeout).

+### Lost connection to the server

+The behavior of what should happen with a worker that lost its connection to the server is configured via `hq worker start --on-server-lost=<policy>`.
+You can select from two policies:

+* `stop` - The worker immediately terminates and kills all currently running tasks.
+* `finish-running` - The worker does not start to execute any new tasks, but it tries to finish tasks that are already running.
+When all such tasks finish, the worker will terminate.

+`stop` is the default policy when a worker is manually started by `hq worker start`.
+When a worker is started by the [automatic allocator](allocation.md), then `finish-running` is used as the default value.

 ## Useful worker commands
 Here is a list of useful worker commands: